Hlings/AcroFOD/README.md

 ## AcroFOD
 The official PyTorch implementation of AcroFOD.
-The paper will be public soon.
+The paper is accepted on ECCV2022 and will be public soon.

 ### Things to do.
 The commiter is fighting for refining the camera ready paper.
 So, there are some things to do later.